InfinitumForm/cf-geoplugin/readme.txt

 ﻿=== Geo Controller ===
 Contributors: ivijanstefan, creativform
 Donate link: https://www.buymeacoffee.com/ivijanstefan
-Tags: Geo Location, WordPress Geolocation Plugin, Location-Based Personalization, User Location Detection, SEO Optimization, Spam Protection, TOR, tor network, tor detection
-Requires at least: 6.0
+Tags: Geo Location, WordPress Geolocation Plugin, Location-Based Personalization, User Location Detection, SEO Optimization Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.0
-Stable tag: 8.6.6
+Stable tag: 8.6.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enhance your WordPress site with Geo Controller - an all-in-one plugin providing powerful location-based features and personalization.
+Enhance your WordPress site with Geo Controller – a comprehensive plugin offering advanced location-based features and personalized content delivery.

 == Description ==

-Geo Controller is a transformative WordPress plugin that enables comprehensive management and manipulation of geographic data on your website.
-This tool was previously known as **[CF Geo Plugin](https://wpgeocontroller.com/)**.

-Essentially, it helps to personalize and enhance your website's usability based on the geographical location of the users.
-By doing so, it adds an element of personalization to your website that can significantly increase user engagement and site interaction.

-In addition to geographic-based features, Geo Controller has now integrated an **advanced TOR network detection** system.
-This addition allows website owners to identify visitors accessing the site through the TOR network, offering them the option to block, hide, or display specific content based on this criteria, thus ensuring a more secure and tailored browsing experience.

-The central function of Geo Controller is its ability to automatically determine the geographical location of your website visitors.
-Using this information, the plugin allows for the creation of custom, location-based greetings like "Welcome to our website, [visitor’s city]!".
-This feature not only creates a welcoming environment but also establishes an immediate connection with the user.
+Geo Controller is a transformative WordPress plugin, previously known as **CF Geo Plugin**, that personalizes and enhances your website based on users' geographic locations.
+By automatically determining visitors' locations, it can display custom greetings and tailored content, significantly increasing user engagement and interaction.

-Geo Controller's features extend beyond just recognizing and displaying user location data.
-It enables easy integration of geo tags, Google Maps, and various forms of content to your website's posts, pages, widgets, and custom templates.
-You can implement these changes with minimal coding knowledge, thanks to the available options, shortcodes, and even PHP code.
+The plugin also includes an advanced TOR network detection system, allowing website owners to manage visitors using the TOR network by blocking, hiding, or displaying specific content.
+Geo Controller integrates easily with geo tags, Google Maps, and various forms of content across posts, pages, widgets, and custom templates, requiring minimal coding knowledge.

-To make it even more practical, Geo Controller is fully compatible with well-known WordPress plugins such as WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache.
-This ensures a seamless user experience and full utilization of all these beneficial tools.
+It is fully compatible with popular plugins like WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache, ensuring a seamless user experience.
+Additionally, Geo Controller enhances SEO through geo tags and redirects, offers spam protection, and optimizes WooCommerce stores with features like geolocation, payment method control, and local currency display.

-Other useful features include the ability to set a default location for your site, to optimize your SEO and user redirection capabilities.
-Geo Controller also equips you with spam protection and allows you to manage your WooCommerce store more effectively.

-On the technical side, Geo Controller utilizes a Content Delivery Network (CDN) to distribute data.
-This ensures optimal website loading speed, leading to improved user experience.
-In addition, by leveraging API use, it enables less local data storage, providing more room for other crucial website data.
+On the technical side, the plugin uses a Content Delivery Network (CDN) for optimal loading speed and leverages API use to reduce local data storage.
+Geo Controller also ensures legal compliance by filtering content based on regional laws, protecting your site from potential legal conflicts.

-Geo Controller's capabilities also stretch to legal compliance.
-It can filter certain types of content like legal notices, forms, or specific text from being displayed to users from regions where such content may not be relevant or lawful.
-This protects your website from any potential legal conflicts and ensures a smooth, uninterrupted user experience.
+For more information, visit [Geo Controller Plugin](https://wpgeocontroller.com).

 = FREE AND PAID SERVICES =